alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-cryptic-errors-in-JavaScript-repos.md

 test: add test-child-process-emfile fail message

-    When the test fails (as it does frequently on FreeBSD unfortunately) provide a non-cryptic error message that also provides a line number.
+    When the test fails (as it does frequently on FreeBSD unfortunately) provide a non-**cryptic** error message that also provides a line number.

     PR-URL: https://github.com/nodejs/node/pull/3335
     Reviewed-By: Ben Noordhuis <info@bnoordhuis.nl>